Reef C. Ivey, II Distinguished Professor of Law, Associate Dean for Faculty Development, and Faculty Director of the LL.M. Program

 Professor Lau's current research examines international and comparative approaches to issues of gender and sexuality.
-He is presently working on projects that focus on the European Union, Hong Kong, and South Africa.
+He is presently working on projects that focus on the European Union, Hong Kong, South Africa, and the United States.

 Professor Lau joined the UNC faculty in 2009, after spending two years as an Associate Professor of Law at Hofstra Law School, where he also co-directed Hofstra's LGBT Rights Fellowship Program.
 Prior to joining the Hofstra faculty, Professor Lau worked at UCLA School of Law's Williams Institute on Sexual Orientation and Gender Identity Law and Public Policy.
 He has served twice as a visiting fellow at the University of Hong Kong's Centre for Comparative and Public Law.
 In addition, Professor Lau has worked for the Hong Kong Human Rights Monitor, Children Rights, and the law firm of Debevoise & Plimpton in New York.
 He is also the immediate past president of the ACLU of North Carolina.